 - Profuse sweating

-If a doctor does not know that a patient has abused cocaine, the life of the treated individual may be in jeopardy.
+If a doctor does not know that a patient has used cocaine, the life of the treated individual may be in jeopardy.
 The typical treatment for heart attacks is beta-blockers and clot-busting drugs.
-These drugs interact negatively with cocaine, as it increase blood pressure and the dangers of bleeding in the brain if a patient is administered a clot-busting drug.
+These drugs interact negatively with cocaine, as it increases blood pressure and the dangers of bleeding in the brain if a patient is administered a clot-busting drug.

-When a doctor knows of a patient’s history of cocaine abuse, they will then be able to treat the heart concern in the appropriate manner.
+When a doctor knows of a patient’s history of cocaine use, they will then be able to treat the heart concern appropriately.

 Find Help for Cocaine Use Today at Vertava Health

 If you are worried about cocaine’s effect on the heart, our cocaine addiction treatment can help.
 Contact us at 844.470.0410 today to learn more about our treatment options.
 Our team of compassionate clinicians is committed to helping you or your loved one find a healthier, happier future.